Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Strahd Zombie (COS).md

     \ speed of 5 feet.\n\nA severed arm has a speed of 5 feet and can make one claw\
     \ attack on its turn, with disadvantage on the attack roll.
 Each time the zombie\
     \ loses an arm, it loses a claw attack.\n\nIf its head is severed, the zombie\
-    \ loses its bite attack and its body is [[/5.
-Mechanics/Rules/Conditions.md#blinded|blinded]]\
+    \ loses its bite attack and its body is blinded unless the head can see it.
+The\
-    \ unless the head can see it.
-The severed head has a speed of 0 feet.
-It can make\
-    \ a bite attack, but only against a target in its space.\n\nThe zombie's speed\
+    \ severed head has a speed of 0 feet.
+It can make a bite attack, but only against\
-    \ is halved if it's missing a leg.
-If it loses both legs, it falls [[/5.
-Mechanics/Rules/Conditions.md#prone|prone]].\
+    \ a target in its space.\n\nThe zombie's speed is halved if it's missing a leg.\
-    \ If it has both arms, it can crawl.
-With only one arm, it can still crawl, but\
+    \ If it loses both legs, it falls prone.
+If it has both arms, it can crawl.
+With\
-    \ its speed is halved.
-With no arms or legs, its speed is 0 feet, and it can't\
+    \ only one arm, it can still crawl, but its speed is halved.
+With no arms or legs,\
-    \ benefit from bonuses to speed."
+    \ its speed is 0 feet, and it can't benefit from bonuses to speed."
   "name": "Loathsome Limbs"
 "actions":
 - "desc": "The zombie makes three attacks: one with its bite and two with its claws."